 (8) The applicant shall demonstrate that the provider of the proposed services will make available, or otherwise make arrangements for, the provision of the necessary ancillary and support services.
 The applicant shall also demonstrate that the proposed service will be coordinated with the existing health care system.

-The applicant proposes to develop a new ASF in Holly Springs with no more than three GI endoscopy rooms upon project completion.
+The applicant proposes to relocate Raleigh Endoscopy Center and develop no more than two new GI endoscopy rooms for a total of no more than six GI endoscopy rooms upon project completion.

 Ancillary and Support Services